Netflix Not Working on Roku: How to Fix [2023]

 To update your Roku, simply follow these steps:

-3. Click on System Update and Check Now to manually scan for updates.
+• Click on Software Update and Check Now to manually scan for updates.

-Wait for the updates to be installed and then restart your Roku device.
+Wait for the software updates to be installed and then restart your Roku device.

 Restart your Roku